Kzeery/MultiCards/README.md

  - All card images (1 - 12, "Pass", the back, and the deck) were made on my own using Microsoft Paint
  - The image in the "/howtoplay" page was made on my own using a screenshot and Microsoft Word
  - Background images were taken from http://unsplash.com

+ ### Game Idea

+ The idea for this card game is based off an already existing card game called Skip Bo.
+Card game graphics are copyrightable, but card game rules are not.
+I made all the graphics on my own and only referenced the rules of the game when making my app.